exakat/exakat/docs/Rules.rst

 A property only used in one method may be turned into a local variable.

-Public properties are omitted here : they may be modified anywhere in the code.
+Public an protected properties are omitted here : they may be modified somewhere else, in the code.
+This analysis may be upgraded to support those properties, when tracking of such properties becomes available.

+Classes where only one non-magic method is available are omitted.

+Traits with private properties are processed the same way.

 .. code-block:: php